Abhishekranjan-01/News-Aggregator/Readme.md

 ### Limitation of this project:-

-- It can only run on localhost.
+- It can only run on localhost due to restriction by API provider.
 - To checkout this project you can simply open this repository in vs-code and run it through live server.

 ### Api used:-